Mennafouad41/Supervised_Machine_Learning/README.md

-This reposotory ontains some supervised machine learning models, Like decision tree, KNN, random forests
+This reposotory ontains some supervised machine learning models, Like decision tree, KNN, random forests, CNN